• Free Shipping on Orders $50+

 But it’s important to remember that babies sleep a lot, especially during their first few months of life.
 And since the right ambient temperature can help them (and you!) sleep better, it’s a topic every parent should be aware of.

-This article will guide you through everything you need to know about creating the best sleeping environment for you little one.
+This article will guide you through everything you need to know about creating the best sleeping environment for your little one.
 So, if you have a few questions about what your thermostat settings should be, you’ve come to the right place.

 Let’s dive in!